hmrc/self-assessment-api/README.md

 The API makes use of HATEOAS/HAL resource links.
 Your application must not store a catalogue of URLs, as these may change.
 Instead, use the root URL to discover what resources are available.

 Sources and summaries will be given IDs.
 Do not expect these to be GUIDs.
 They will only be unique within context.
 I.e. source IDs will be unique for that type of source and within that self-assessment.
-Similarly, summary IDs will be unique for that type of summary within the its source.
+Similarly, summary IDs will be unique for that type of summary within its source.

 You will probably want to store these IDs within your application for disambiguation.